Mobility NEBourhoods: Participatory Development of "NEBourhood Hubs" as Multifunctional Mobility Centres

 • GRONARD GmbH, Neuperlach

-The research area of the Chair of Architectural Informatics covers the topics of Artificial Intelligence, Collaborative Design, Digital Participation and Digital Urban Infrastructure.
+The research areas of the Chair of Architectural Informatics comprise the topics of Artificial Intelligence, Collaborative Design, Digital Participation and Digital Urban Infrastructure.
 Prototypes are developed in the chair's own BIM laboratory.

 Picture credits: NEBourhoods / Architekturgalerie München, Cornelia Hellstern, Patrik Thomas / MGS, Florian Mayr, Torsten Müller